ecilasun/e32e/README.md

 - Video output provided via DVI over HDMI, with a single uncached framebuffer
 - A sample ROM image (source here: https://github.com/ecilasun/riscvtool/tree/main/e32e) which shows how to set up a basic environment to load and run user programs from micro-SD card
   - Current ROM image supports a user timer interrupt handler to be installed via MAILBOX/HARTIRQ memory mapped writes
+- A simple GPU and a dynamic framebuffer pointer
+  - Does 128bit burst-reads from any cached memory including DDR3 into a scanline cache (20 bursts == 320 pixels in 8bit indexed color mode)

 Work in progress
 - Make cost of cache hit less than 3 clocks (2 clocks experimented with, works properly)